favonia/cloudflare-ddns/README.markdown

 </details>

 <details>
-<summary>😠 Why did the updater detect a public IP address different from the WAN IP address on my router?</summary>
+<summary>❔ Why did the updater detect a public IP address different from the WAN IP address on my router?</summary>

 Is your “public” IP address on your router between `100.64.0.0` and `100.127.255.255`?
 If so, you are within your ISP’s [CGNAT (Carrier-grade NAT)](https://en.wikipedia.org/wiki/Carrier-grade_NAT).
 In practice, there is no way for DDNS to work with CGNAT, because your ISP does not give you a real public IP address, nor does it allow you to forward IP packages to your router using cool protocols such as [Port Control Protocol](https://en.wikipedia.org/wiki/Port_Control_Protocol).
 You have to give up DDNS or switch to another ISP.
 You may consider other services such as [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) that can work around CGNAT.